itx-informationssysteme/jobapplications/Documentation/Editors/Index.rst

 Application managment
 =====================
-You can find the application managment by clicking the **Jobs Module**.
+You can find the application managment by clicking the **Application Module**.

-If your backend user account is connected to a Jobs Extension Contact you will be greeted with the number of new applications.
+If your backend user account is connected to a Jobapplications Extension Contact you will be greeted with the number of new applications.

 .. figure:: ../Images/Editors/dashboard.PNG